-- (1) Sampling occurs for a 24-hour period from midnight to midnight. - (2) Quarterly averages are shown only if 75 percent or more of the data are available. - (3) Annual averages are shown only if there is at least 75 percent of each of the 4 quarterly averages. - (4) Data from primary sampler at site
+- (1) Sampling occurs for a 24-hour period from midnight to midnight. - (2) Quarterly averages are shown only if 75 percent or more of the data are available.
+For both sites Q3 sample percentages were below 75%, and for Seattle Beacon Hill Q4 sample percentages were below 75%. - (3) Annual averages are shown only if there is at least 75 percent of each of the 4 quarterly averages. - (4) Data from primary sampler at site